metosin/reitit/doc/ring/coercion.md

 ### Full example

-Here's an full example for applying coercion with Reitit, Ring and Schema:
+Here is a full example for applying coercion with Reitit, Ring and Schema:

 ```clj
 (require '[reitit.ring.coercion :as rrc])